refactorroom/pim/documents/lession_contribute/06_performance_best_practices.md

 - Community interaction and maintenance
 - Long-term project health

-Master these performance principles to ensure the CLG package remains fast, reliable, and production-ready.
+Master these performance principles to ensure the pim package remains fast, reliable, and production-ready.